 10. Take ten minutes daily (or 20 minutes four times weekly) for physical exercise, some of it preferably outdoors, so you get the added benefit of fresh air and a full spectrum of light.

 11. Examine your eating pattern and balance your diet.

 12. If emotional and / or sexual relationships are upsetting you, seek advice.

 13. If you’re unhappy at work, take stock and look at choices (retraining, new areas of work, job agencies etc.)

 14. Cultivate a hobby that’s creative rather than competitive (gardening, painting, DIY ) and spend time on it.

 15. Have a regular massage or join a yoga class.

 16. Concentrate on the present, avoiding the tendency to dwell on past events and future uncertainties.

-17. Work and act methodically, that is finish one task before starting another.
+17. Work and act methodically.
+Finish one task before starting another.

-18. Express your feelings, openly and without antagonism or hostility.
+18. Express your feelings openly, without antagonism or hostility.